SixLabors/ImageSharp.Textures/README.md

 # ImageSharp.Textures

 Texture loading and manipulation library.
-Currently only decoding of dds textures is supported.
+Currently decoding of dds and ktx textures is supported.

+Support for ktx version 2 is work in progress.